-NOTE 2: If you attend 100% of the classes and give me your full attention in class, I will add 3% of the average of your earned exam scores on top of yours.
+NOTE 1: If you attend 100% of the classes and give me your full attention in class with your zoom video on, I will add 3% of the average of your earned exam scores on top of yours at the end of the semester.

-NOTE 3: If you absence more than 6 lectures, you will get an F of this class.
+NOTE 2: If you absence more than 6 lectures, you will get an F of this class.
 Late 3 times in lecture sessions is equivalent to 1 absence.
 If you late more than 15 minutes, it will be considered as an absence.
+As an attendance check, I will ask you to type "1" in the chat window at the beginning of each class.
+If you are late, please type "1" in the chat window right after you join the zoom lecture.

-NOTE 4: I will not accept late assignments.
+NOTE 3: I will not accept late assignments.